 The newspaper landscape in Goulburn

 Goulburn was a vibrant colonial newspaper landscape reflecting a prosperous colonial pastoral economy.
-While the Goulburn had a literate population it was still a frontier town.
-Publishers were self-made men, editors as well.
+While the Goulburn had a literate population, it was still a frontier town.
+Publishers were self-made men and editors as well.
 Colonial New South Wales was a rugged and robust publishing environment – a boom and bust cycle.

-The front entrance of the Art-Deco style 1935 newspaper building showing the chromium and Carrara glass of the Goulburn Evening Penny Post (I Willis, 2018)
+The front entrance of the Art-Deco style 1935 newspaper building shows the chromium and Carrara glass of the Goulburn Evening Penny Post (I Willis, 2018)

 The first issue of the Penny Post in 1870 was produced under the cumbersome masthead of the Goulburn Evening Penny Post and Southern Counties General Advertiser as a short tabloid (11 x 14 inches) of 4pp.
 By 1930 the Goulburn Evening Penny Post was the last standing.

-Goulburn society was driven by its religious zeal and the city even had 3 religious publications.
+Goulburn society was driven by its religious zeal; the city even had 3 publications.
 They were: The Goulburn Banner (1848 – Presbyterian), the Monthly Paper (1893 – Church of England) and Our Cathedral Chimes (1920s – Roman Catholic).

-A special edition celebrates the new office building
+A special edition celebrates the new newspaper office building

 A special edition of the Goulburn Evening Penny Post for 18 December 1935 celebrating the opening of the new Art-Deco style newspaper office.
 (NLA)